suthaharan/dockerMySQLPhpNodejs/README.md

 ## How to use

 - Clone this repo
-- Rename sample.env to .env file and make the necessary changes
+- Make the necessary changes to .env file
 - Put the laravel web application inside src/ folder
 - Useful docker commands to build and navigate docker containers
 ```